MauroSola/SQL_Project_Data_Job_Analysis/README.md

 | oracle     | 2                   | 62734      |

 - **High-Value Cloud & Big Data Skills:**
-Cloud platforms like Databricks and AWS combine strong salaries ($128,500 each) with steady demand (2 postings each).
+Cloud platforms like **Databricks and AWS** combine strong salaries ($128,500 each) with steady demand (2 postings each).
-Azure also ranks highly with a salary of $106,433 and 3 postings, highlighting that cloud-driven analytics remains one of the most financially rewarding areas.
+**Azure** also ranks highly with a salary of $106,433 and 3 postings, highlighting that cloud-driven analytics remains one of the most financially rewarding areas.

 - **Core Programming & Data Manipulation Skills:**
-Python stands out with one of the highest demand counts (7 postings) and a competitive average salary of $104,643, showing it's still a foundational skill for analysts who work with modeling, automation, or data pipelines.
+P**ython stands out with one of the highest demand counts (7 postings) and a competitive average salary of $104,643, showing it's still a foundational skill for analysts who work with modeling, automation, or data pipelines.
-SQL, with the highest demand in the list (9 postings) and a salary near $89,845, remains essential for querying and managing data across industries.
+**SQL**, with the highest demand in the list (9 postings) and a salary near $89,845, remains essential for querying and managing data across industries.

 - **Business Intelligence & Traditional Analytics Tools:**
-Tools like Power BI (4 postings, $81,117), Excel (3 postings, $65,300), and Tableau (3 postings, $63,000) continue to be widely required for reporting and visualization.
-Oracle (2 postings, $62,734) reflects ongoing demand for classic database systems, especially in enterprise environments
+Tools like **Power BI** (4 postings, $81,117), **Excel** (3 postings, $65,300), and **Tableau** (3 postings, $63,000) continue to be widely required for reporting and visualization. **Oracle** (2 postings, $62,734) reflects ongoing demand for classic database systems, especially in enterprise environments

 # What I've learned